deckhouse/deckhouse/helm_lib/README.md

 ```

 ## helm_lib_ha_enabled
-Returns not empty string if cluster highly available or HA mode enabled by config, else returns empty string.
+Returns not empty string if cluster is highly available or HA mode enabled by config, else returns empty string.
 Usually this method using in conditions

 ### Arguments